Touch Typing Programmes & Dyslexia

 KAZ – Typing

-Children love this because it has a big yellow bird that helps to teach them to type.
-Designed for children 6+ years (This company now has a Dyslexia Edition which has been developed by the ‘Dyslexia Research Trust’.)
+Children love this touch-typing programme because it has a big yellow bird that helps them learn to type.
+Designed for children 6+ years (This company now has a Dyslexia Edition developed by the ‘Dyslexia Research Trust’.)

 KAZ